rPlakama/Twatch/README.md

 But, since it uses small depedencies (pandas, and matplotlib).
 You can copy this repo with a mere clone.

+(Since the development flake paramenters, the main.rs won't be able to pull the graph.
+For testing, you need to execute ```python graph.py``` in your shell.)

 # If I want to Colaborate?